kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 Note that jQuery isn't on the list.
 This is because the current jQuery build doesn't fully conform to the Promises spec in two ways:

-1. The spec calls for Promises to be their own object when implemented: Promises are wrapped in the jQuery's Deffered object.
+1. The spec calls for Promises to be their own object when implemented: Promises are wrapped in the jQuery's Deferred object.

 2. The spec calls for Promises to manage errors in a specific way: the current jQuery build doesn't do this.